nanofuzz/nanofuzz/README.md

  - OR types, Tuples, Generics, or Function parameters
  - Deconstructed types
  - Object methods

-These design choices allow NaNofuzz to be fast, lightweight, easy to integrate into an everyday workflow, and helps programmers quickly find important edge cases they may have missed.
+ - Saving auto-generated tests for use in CI
+ - Compiling to module formats other than CommonJS

+> **Note:**
+>
-This is a research project and is not presently intended for production use.
+> This is a research project not presently intended for production use.
+Contributions are welcome to address the limitations above.